Advanced Guide to Crowdfunding Payment Solutions or How to Analyse a Payment Gateway

 The first company that comes to mind when choosing a payment gateway is PayPal.
 But does it really satisfy the needs of an equity or debt investment platform?
 Not really.

-“…because PayPal is a payment intermediary and not otherwise regulated directly, TILA/Z and EFTA/E do not operate exactly as written once the credit/debit card transaction occurs via PayPal.”source
+“…because PayPal is a payment intermediary and not otherwise regulated directly, TILA/Z and EFTA/E do not operate exactly as written once the credit/debit card transaction occurs via PayPal.”

 Also, there is a known difficulty with money withdrawal due to occasional holds and freezes which makes it extremely risky especially for crowdfunding sites.

-KYC (know-your-customer) and AML (anti-money laundering) verification process are the must-have procedures on any crowdfunding website.
-They are a part of your regulation-compliance measures that protect you from fraud and other risks.
+KYC in crowdfunding (know-your-customer) and AML (anti-money laundering) verification process are the must-have procedures on any crowdfunding website.
+They are a part of your crowdfunding regulation-compliance measures that protect you from fraud and other risks.

 KYC/AML verification procedure will be different for each account type either investor or borrower, so it’s good to know exactly how it will be different and what is required.